anastr/SpeedView/README.md

 Download demo on Google Play:\
  <a href='https://play.google.com/store/apps/details?id=com.github.anastr.speedviewapp&pcampaignid=pcampaignidMKT-Other-global-all-co-prtnr-py-PartBadge-Mar2515-1'><img  width="25%" alt='SpeedView Demo on Google Play' src='https://play.google.com/intl/en_us/badges/static/images/badges/en_badge_web_generic.png'/></a>

-> This library has rewritten with Kotlin in version 1.4.0 manually, which means it may have some issues.
+> This library has rewritten with Kotlin in version 1.4.0 manually.
 > If you have any problem please open an issue, or you can use old version 1.3.1 written in java.

 **Speedometers...**<br/>